 11 Charter Communications Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-Most complaints are about inaccurate reporting, harassing phone calls, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+Most consumer complaints are about inaccurate reporting, harassing phone calls, or failure to verify a debt.
+If a debt collection company is harassing you, you may want to consider filing a complaint.

 Your Rights When Dealing with 11 Charter Communications

-- It is a violation of federal law for 11 Charter Communications to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for 11 Charter Communications to report inaccurate or incomplete information about you.

-- Debt validation.
-Under the FDCPA, you have the right to validate a debt.
-Upon request, the collection agency reporting the information must prove to you, within 30 days, that the account is really your responsibility and the amount of money you owe is accurate.
+- You have a legal right to request debt validation on an alleged debt.
+Send the collection agency a debt validation letter.
+By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
 This is usually done by sending a debt validation letter.

 - 11 Charter Communications may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- 11 Charter Communications must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- 11 Charter Communications must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.